Keep up to date with what's going on at Brooker's here!!

 Honey is sometimes used to treat digestive issues such as diarrhea, though there isn’t much research to show that it works.
 However, it’s proven to be effective as a treatment for Helicobacter pylori (H. pylori), a common cause of peptic ulcers.
 (Peptic ulcers occur in the stomach or digestive system.)
 Taking 1-2 teaspoons on an empty stomach is said to soothe pain and help with the healing process.

 Have a cold?
 Try a spoonful of honey.
 Honey is an old sore throat remedy.
 Try adding it to hot tea with lemon.
 It also works as a cough suppressant.

 Research shows that honey is as effective as dextromethorphan, a common over-the-counter cough medicine ingredient, in treating a cough.
 Just eat one or two teaspoons straight.

 June 5th 2018

 WE HAVE A WINNER!!!

 Our random draw for the Jack LaLanne's Fusion Juicer was held last night (June 4th 2018).
 We had our very own celebrity pig "

-March 1st 2018 we held our random draw for all the orders that qualified for the Instant Pot contest!
+We held our random draw for all the orders that qualified for the Instant Pot contest!
 We had our local up and coming You Tube celebrity pig "